Car Dent Repair And Cost

 Wouldn’t that be the simplest way?

 Regardless, it happened, and you might as well not dwell on it.
-Instead, get it addressed as soon as possible before things get any more severe.
+Instead, get it addressed as soon as possible before things get any more serious.

 Not only will doing so early help keep the expenses down, but it will also prevent rust from forming.